 Generally speaking, the higher the credit score, the better the chance of being approved for a loan.
-But a higher credit score could mean better terms on loans we get in the future, like lower rates or loan fees.
-That means we could potentially pay less interest on our car loan or mortgage.
+A higher credit score could mean better terms on future loans, like lower rates or fees, so you could potentially pay less interest.

 A high credit score goes beyond borrowing, too.
 In many states, employers are allowed to check your credit score when considering you for a job.
-And companies whose services you probably use often, like cell service providers, insurers and utility companies, could even charge you higher fees and rates if you have a low credit score.
+Companies whose services you utilize, like cell service providers, insurers and utility companies, could even charge you higher fees and rates if you have a low credit score.
 So do your future self a favor and keep that credit score high!